-- For thru axle hubs, use a lockring removal tool that has a 12mm guide pin such as the Park Tool FT-5.2GT.
+- For thru axle hubs, use a lockring removal tool with a 12mm guide pin, such as the Park Tool FT-5.2GT.

-- Place the wrench handle opposite of the chain whip tool at 2 or 10 o’clock position depending on your preference.
+- Place the wrench handle opposite of the chain whip tool at the 2 or 10 o’clock position, depending on your preference.

 - With one hand firmly on the chain whip tool, turn the lockring removal tool anti-clockwise.
 An easy way to do this is to push both hands downwards.

 - Continue to turn anti-clockwise until the lockring is removed.
 For SRAM AXS cassettes, the lockring stays on the cassette when it’s loose.

 - Slowly slide the cassette off the freehub body.

 - Make sure to store the spacers in a secure place, as you’ll need them when reinstalling.
 For 9/10-speed cassettes, there is an additional spacer between the cassette and the hub.

 The most common reason to remove the cassette is it makes cleaning easier.
 With the cassette removed, you can soak it with a degreaser to remove all the dirty lube and grime.

 Besides cleaning, you can replace the cassette yourself when it’s worn out.
 This saves you precious time going to your local bike shop for a simple task.

 For those who are more hands-on, removing the cassette gives them access to the rear hub for deep cleaning or replacing the worn-out bearings.